-Program GPA is calculated as the total quality points earned divided by the total credit hours attempted for all courses bearing quality points listed in the student's current Degree Audit curriculum.
-The Degree Audit curriculum is the list of requirements the student must complete in order to earn a degree or certificate.
-See Graduation Requirements (http://catalog.cincinnatistate.edu/academicpoliciesandprocedures/ graduationrequirements/) elsewhere in this Catalog for additional information.
+Program GPA is calculated as the total quality points earned divided by the total credit hours attempted for all courses bearing quality points listed in the student's current audit curriculum.
+The audit curriculum is the list of requirements the student must complete in order to earn a degree or certificate.
+See "Program Graduation Requirements (http://catalog.cincinnatistate.edu/archives/2015-16/academicpoliciesandprocedures/graduationrequirements) " later in this section for additional information.